-Babies generally don’t wean themselves before they’re 12 months old.
+Note: Babies generally don’t wean themselves before they’re 12 months old unless there’s an issue.
 If a baby refuses the breast before 12 months, it’s called a nursing strike and is only temporary.
 Nursing strikes are generally due to an ear infection or a stuffy nose that keeps them from nursing well.
-With some patience, you can get your little one to latch again after a strike.
+With some patience and help from a lactation consultant, you can get your little one to latch again after a strike.

-Another benefit of breastfeeding to a year is the benefits when your baby catches a cold.
-Sometimes a sick baby doesn’t want to eat or drink anything else… so breastfeeding comforts them and gives them hydration!
+When your baby catches a cold or stomach bug, breastfeeding can come through in a major way..
+Sometimes a sick baby doesn’t want to eat or drink anything else… so breastfeeding comforts them, provides electrolytes, and gives them hydration!

-If babies were allowed to wean themselves naturally without any outside factors (like schedules or mom’s desire to wean), they would naturally stop between 2.5 and 7 years of age!
-In many developing countries, breastfeeding commonly continues well after the first birthday.
+If babies were allowed to wean themselves naturally without any outside factors (like schedules or mom’s desire to wean), they would naturally stop between 2.5 and 7 years of age.
+The World Health Organization recommends breastfeeding at least two years and then as long as is mutually desirable for mom and baby.
+In many places, breastfeeding commonly continues well after the first birthday.

 RELATED: Benefits of toddler breastfeeding